Gaussian Splashing: Direct Volumetric Rendering Underwater: Appendix

 \textbf{NeRF-based methods}. \texttt{WaterNeRF}~\cite{sethuraman2023waternerf} uses an atmospheric image formation model and histogram-equalized images to estimate medium parameters. \texttt{WaterHE-NeRF}~\cite{zhou2023waterhe} utilizes the Retinex theory for attenuation removal, which is meant to compensate for spatially-varying illumination.
 That method is limited to close-range scenes where backscatter is small. \texttt{Seathru-NeRF}~\cite{levy2023seathru} was the first NeRF using an image formation model for scattering.
 While it achieved SOTA results on novel-view synthesis and color reconstruction, both its training and inference were very slow.
 Moreover, that method has difficulties with accurately capturing scene details that are far from the camera (that said, in that aspect other existing methods do even worse as capturing such details underwater is hard).
 Lian \etal~\cite{lian2024uncertainty} proposed a framework to quantify the uncertainty in underwater scenes rendered via NeRFs, but did not propose a new way to render.
 Additionally, it focused only on scenes illuminated with white light (\ie, deep sea imagery), which makes it inapplicable to the outputs of all other methods using physics-based image formation models, such as \texttt{Seathru-NeRF}.

 \textbf{3DGS}~\cite{kerbl3Dgaussians}, central to our paper, offers a different approach to scene representation by explicitly modeling scenes with 3D Gaussians, augmented with color and opacity information.
 Unlike NeRFs, which rely on implicit representations, 3DGS offers both enhanced interpretability and intuitive manipulation of scene geometry.
 Its rendering method, utilizing splatting (\ie, projecting 3D Gaussians to 2D), analytic derivatives, and a tile-based processing, enables rapid estimation of the parameters of the augmented Gaussians.
 Importantly, by replacing the complex processes of NeRF with a discrete representation and direct rendering, 3DGS achieves real-time rendering during inference, marking a significant improvement in rendering efficiency and performance.
-To our knowledge, \textbf{thus far only one peer-reviewed published work applied 3DGS to underwater scenes:} Qu \etal devised \texttt{Z-Splat}~\cite{Qu2024ZSplatZG}, a 3DGS extension that incorporates sonar data to address the ``missing cone problem''.
-That method, however, requires not only optical data but also acoustical data (hence requires specialized instrumentation), in contrast to our pure vision-based multi-view approach.